The Piper (2015 film): Plot

 Woo-ryong sets out on a revenge.
 After burning his son's body on a funeral pyre, he covers himself in the special powder he used earlier to attract the rats and reopens the cave.
-He uses his two severed fingers as bait and starts playing his pipe to lead the rats back to the village where they devour all the adults including the chief and his son.
-Next morning only the villagers' children are alive, Woo-ryung plays his pipe and leads them to the cave where he trapped the rats.
+He uses his two severed fingers as bait and starts playing his pipe to lead the rats back to the village, where they devour all the adults, including the chief and his son.
+The next morning, only the villagers' children are alive.
+Woo-ryung plays his pipe and leads them to the cave where he trapped the rats.
 After sealing them all in, he turns and looks hard into the camera.